2-5-perceivers/Encrypter-Android/README.md

 # Encryper Android
-This is the Android version of github.com/VictorINT/encrypter
+This is the Android version of https://github.com/2-5-perceivers/encrypter

 ## Why?
-I am really bored.
+We are really bored.

 ## About the app
 Works as expected and it is safe to use.
 It might crash sometimes because I forget to handle some exceptions.